University of Pennsylvania College Houses: Kings Court English College House

 King's Court English College House, located at 3465 Sansom Street, was the first college house to host a residential program.
 Like Hill, it is a freshmen-only house and has a dining hall on the ground floor.
 King's Court was originally a luxury apartment building, and was restricted to nursing students only from World War II until 1975.
 English House, funded in 1960 by alum Thomas English, was officially incorporated into the college house in 1978.

 Lauder College House

-Lauder College House, is the newest building in the College House system and the first to be designed specifically for the College House system.
+Lauder College House, is the second newest building in the College House system and the first to be designed specifically for the College House system.
 It first opened to students for the 2016-17 school year and was designed by Bohlin Cywinski Jackson, who also specialize in the Apple Store design.